Sex tourism: Demographics

-Demographics include: female sex tourism (women seeking men), men seeking men, adults seeking children, and men seeking women.
-Sex tourists generally come from developed Western world regions such as the United States and Europe, but not limited to.
-The most common destinations for these sex tourists is to visit less developed nations in Asia, such as: Thailand, the Philippines, Vietnam, Cambodia, Nepal, as well as countries in Central and South America like Mexico or Brazil.
+Sex tourists are generally male and come from Western world countries but they may also come from other countries as well.
+The most common destinations for these sex tourists is to visit less economically developed nations in Southeast Asia such as Thailand, the Philippines, Vietnam, and Cambodia, as well as Nepal and The Gambia.
+Countries in Latin America like Mexico, Brazil, and Cuba are also common.
+Cambodian author and trafficking victim Somaly Mam has described in detail how the government overlooked child sex trafficking to Western males.

+Author Kajsa Ekis Ekman writes in her book Being and Being Bought - Prostitution, Surrogacy and the Split Self, that the reason Thailand today has become a sex tourism hub is due to the Vietnam War.
+The Thai government made an agreement with the US Army to provide brothels ("rest and recreation centers") for soldiers on leave.
+These soldiers would, after the war ended, go back and engage in sex buying or start brothels themselves.

 A study conducted by the non-profit public charity ProCon, revealed the percentage of men who had paid for sex at least once in their lives between 1994 and 2010.
 It found the highest rates were located in Cambodia, where 59–80% of men had paid for sex at least once.
 Thailand was a close second with an estimated 75% of men, followed by Italy at 16.7–45%, Spain at 27–39%, Japan at 37%, the Netherlands at 13.5–21.6%, and the United States 15.0–20.0%.

-Sex tourism spans almost the entire globe with approximately 250,000 travelling internationally to engage in sex tourism with children and youth alone.
-This part of the industry generates over $20 billion in revenue.
 Challenges in gathering data has made it hard to find out the exact number of people who work in the sex tourism industry.
 Estimates show 24.9 million victims that are trapped in modern-day slavery, 4.8 million (about 19%) were sexually exploited.
 It is estimated that about 21% of the total victims of commercial sexual exploitation are children, with the US Department of State estimating that over one million children are trafficked for sex throughout the world.
 The sex tourism industry often preys on those that are the most vulnerable, potentially explaining why children and women are more likely to be forced into the industry.